Lost 118 Ultra

 Lake Okeechobee, United States • 28 Feb 2026

-The route is mainly a 10-foot wide paved asphalt path with about 15 miles of hard-packed crushed shell double track.
-There are several short roadway sections to cross canals and rivers; runners must run facing traffic and wear reflective safety gear and lights on road sections.
-The course is exposed with no shade or tree cover.
-There are 22 designated crew access points and additional informal contact points.
-A single aid station is located at Lake Okeechobee Park at the halfway mark.
+The trail is a 10 foot wide paved asphalt path except for about 15 miles of hard packed, crushed shell double track.
+There are 22 designated crew access points and several other informal contact points.
+Brief roadway sections are required to cross canals and rivers; on those sections runners must run facing traffic and wear appropriate road safety gear.
+The entire route is exposed with no shade or tree cover.

 Race information